 Coordinated, efficient, healthy.
-How a national healthcare law will help to optimise rather than maximise the healthcare system of the future
+How a national health law is helping to achieve the best possible outcomes rather than simply the highest possible numbers in the healthcare system of the future – Morgen:Rapport

 August 21, 2024